seanfisk/mastering-eos/manual/user-level-sw/manual-install.rst

         wget http://ftp.gnu.org/gnu/bash/bash-4.3.tar.gz -O - | tar -xz

-   Note that you must pass the compression algorithm to :command:`tar` because it is not able to detect the type by file extension when input is given through a pipe.
+   Note that you must pass the compression algorithm to :cmd:`tar` because it is not able to detect the type by file extension when input is given through a pipe.

 .. _Bash home page:
 .. _GNU Bash: http://www.gnu.org/software/bash/